Eiko-Tokura/monad-effect/README.md

 ### Flags

-GHC’s type-checker sometimes needs more fuel for large module/error lists.
+GHC's type-checker sometimes needs more fuel for large module/error lists.
 It is recommended to build with:

 ```bash
 -fconstraint-solver-iterations=16